Ronmaestro23/RJN-Voynich-grammar/README.md

 ### Reproducible Herbal H derivation baseline

+### Corpus source

+The working corpus is derived from the EVA/Takahashi transcription of the Voynich manuscript.

+This repository does not claim authorship of the raw transcription.
+The original contribution is the preprocessing, H-line/witness protocol, operator grammar, parser model, and structural-functional interpretation built on top of that corpus base.

 The reproducible derivation baseline used for the Herbal H rule-set is:

 - Herbal section only